cadaver/siddump/readme.txt

 V1.06   - Added CPU cycle profiling functionality by Stein Pedersen V1.07   - Support rudimentary line counting for SID detection routines V1.08   - CPU bugfixes
+V1.09   - Add alternating (funktempo) note spacing

-Copyright (C) 2005-2020 by the authors.
+Copyright (C) 2005-2024 by the authors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: